 Become a Veterinary Technologist or Technician

-Veterinary technicians and technologists perform physical exams and diagnostics tests on animals.
+Veterinary technicians and technologists perform physical exams and diagnostic tests on animals.
 They work under the supervision of veterinarians.
 While most work with small animals such as cats and dogs, they can work in clinics that serve large or exotic animals.

 Become a Chemist or Materials Scientist